- What are you doing tonight?

-Neither can speak the others’ mother tongue, which meant that they fell in love in a different language: “We communicate in English.
+Neither can speak the other’s mother tongue, which meant that they fell in love in a different language.
+This is often the case in transnational European dating culture.
+“We communicate in English.
 But if I don’t know a word in English I’ll say it in Polish and there’s a big chance he’ll know what I mean because they’re both Slavic languages.”

 But in this case, their sense of humor transcends language barriers.
 “We have the same weird sense of humor so we’re really connected on this level.”

 No Games In Hungary